Lozov-Petr/ChatBot/Readme.md

-You need to update the constant _accessToken for correct authorization.
+You need to add the field "access_token" in the configuration file "App.config" for correct authorization.

 For more details:
 https://vk.com/dev/access_token